Lego®: Investment comparison with stocks and gold

 That was them: A comparison of the three value investments Lego®, gold and shares.
 Clearly, each of these three value investments has its advantages and disadvantages.

-In terms of returns, Lego investments are superior to the other two asset classes.
-With an average return of 11% per year between 1987 and 2015, the sticky bricks offer an attractive investment opportunity.
-Thanks to good data, it is foreseeable when Lego sets will cease to be produced and subsequently rise in value.
-The past has shown that especially adult sets are a good investment.
-The return on gold, on the other hand, has been by far the worst in recent decades.
-Shares show a solid return with moderate risk.
+In terms of returns, Lego investments outperform the other two asset classes.
+With an average return of 15.63 percent per year between 2011 and 2023, Lego bricks represent an attractive investment opportunity.
+Thanks to the comprehensive data collected by the Brickfact app, it is possible to make accurate predictions about when Lego sets will expire and increase in value.
+The past has shown that adult sets in particular are a good investment.
+Gold, on the other hand, has been by far the worst performer in recent decades.
+Stocks offer solid returns with moderate risk.

 Trading shares or virtual gold is uncomplicated and very inexpensive.
 In contrast, Lego investments require a certain amount of effort.